RashidCodes/Communications-Analyses/README.md

 <br/>

 ## Data preparation
-The data obviously contained some missing information.
-I removed all tuples that contained NULL marks.
+The data contained some missing information.
+I removed all tuples that contained *NULL* marks.
 This reduced the sample size to about 55% of the original.
 It's not much, but it reduces to the need to make assumptions about of the tuples.
 There are several ways to handle missing entries.

-For numerical attributes like ```age```, I could have imputed the missing entries with a central tendency like the median.
-Using a machine learning algorithm to predict missing values is also another option, but for simplicity, I just removed all the entries.
+For numerical attributes like ```age```, I could have imputed the missing entries with a measure of central tendency like the **median**.
+Using a machine learning algorithm to predict missing values was also another option, but for simplicity, I just removed all the entries.
 For categorical variables like ```customer_country```, I think it'll be better to remove missing entries due to the importance of analysing our communication performance by country.

 Here's the code I used to prepare the data for analyses.
 Luckily for me, I didn't have to clean much.
 A simple view of the data did the trick.